jh3nd3rs0n/jargyle/src/site/markdown/cli.md

 command:

 ```
-./bin/jargyle manage-socks5-users USER_REPOSITORY_CLASS_NAME:INITIALIZATION_STRING remove NAME
+./bin/jargyle manage-socks5-users USER_REPOSITORY_TYPE_NAME:INITIALIZATION_STRING remove NAME
 ```

-Where `USER_REPOSITORY_CLASS_NAME` is the name of the class that extends `com.github.jh3nd3rs0n.jargyle.server.socks5.userpassauth.UserRepository`, `INITIALIZATION_STRING` is the initialization string value, and `NAME` is the specified name of the SOCKS5 user to be removed from the user repository.
+Where `USER_REPOSITORY_TYPE_NAME` is the type name of the user repository, `INITIALIZATION_STRING` is the initialization string value, and `NAME` is the specified name of the SOCKS5 user to be removed from the user repository.

 Once you have run the command, the SOCKS5 user of the specified name will be removed from the user repository.